 Highlights

-• An epic, extraordinary account of scientific rivalry and obsession in the quest to survey all of life on Earth--a competition "with continued repercussions for Western views of race.
+• PULITZER PRIZE WINNER - An epic, extraordinary account of scientific rivalry and obsession in the quest to survey all of life on Earth "[An] engaging and thought-provoking book, one focused on the theatrical politics and often deeply troubling science that shape our definitions of life on Earth.

-• About the Author: Jason Roberts is a writer of fiction and nonfiction.
+• About the Author: Jason Roberts is a Pulitzer Prize-winning writer of fiction and nonfiction.

 • 432 Pages